Do Rottweilers Bark A Lot: Temperament Traits Only Rottie Owners Know

 Why You Don’t Want to Train Your Rottweiler Not to Bark

-However, it is worth considering that your training may backfire if you teach your Rottweiler not to bark and then a genuine threat appears.
+However, it is worth considering that your training may backfire if you teach your Rottweiler not to bark and a genuine threat appears.

 Rather, you probably want to train your Rottweiler when to bark and when not to bark.